ksprinkle0/Database-Interaction-with-PostgreSQL-and-Application-Programming/README.md

   - run program and uncomment the functions as needed

 Notes: This project was created using eclipse and the code structer is from class, it spceifically useses the format given in lecture 11 and the JDBC example video the proffessor shared.

+Functions:
+  All functions uses connection to create a statement, String query specifys what SQL operation is needed.
+An extra paremeter Connection con is added to all functions to avoid re-writing "Connection con = DriverManager.getConnection(url, user, password);".